bvbohnen/X4_Customizer/Documentation.md

    - Fixed error in Rescale_Ship_Speeds when adjusting variation in a ship group with only one ship.
  * 1.24.9
    - Added the "shorten_xpaths" setting, allowing generated xpaths to use a // prefix.
+ * 1.24.10
+   - Removed warning for duplicate xac file paths (common in dlcs).
+   - Removed warnings on classless macros (common in dlcs).
+   - Check_Extension will only check xml files.